American Basketball Association draft: 1970 ABA draft

 No known record of which player was taken in which round outside of Bob Lanier as the #1 territorial pick of the New York Nets and Pete Maravich as the unofficial #1 pick of the Carolina Cougars was kept throughout the ABA's fourth ever draft.
 However, unlike the other early drafts in ABA history, the 1970 ABA draft did at least record the first three rounds' draft round ordering and draft prospect placements by comparison to the earlier drafts done during the 1960s decade, though the rest of the rounds did not specify the proper ordering of the other players in the other rounds by comparison.
 Despite that point, the ABA would hold this draft's first eight rounds at its earliest date yet on January 22 in Indianapolis, while the second half of the draft (which would go from rounds 9-17 this year) would be held on March 15 in New York.
 This draft would see the ABA become more successful in persuading young talents to join the ABA instead of the rivaling NBA, to the point where ABA-NBA merger talks were first planned to begin after this draft concluded, though these initial plans ultimately fell short of success by the following year.
-This post-draft period also saw the most amount of teams revamping themselves.to start their upcoming season, with over half of the ABA's teams either moving elsewhere and/or revamping their team names into something new entirely.
+This post-draft period also saw the most number of teams revamping themselves to start their upcoming season, with over half of the ABA's teams either moving elsewhere and/or revamping their team names into something new entirely.